mahart2941/spotify2youtube/README.md

 # spotify2youtube

-Quick and dirty notebook to transfer my Spotfy playlists over to YouTube music
+WIP script to transfer my spotify playlists to youtube music

+Might expand in the future.
+YMMV